William Brocius: Shootout with Wyatt Earp

-According to Wyatt Earp — and an anonymous report to The Tombstone Epitaph— he was in the lead of the posse when they suddenly came upon the Cowboys' camp at the springs from less than 30 feet (9m) behind an embankment.
-The Cowboys began firing just as Earp dismounted, and thought for a moment they had shot him, but had hit his saddle horn instead.
+According to Wyatt Earp — and an anonymous report to The Tombstone Epitaph— he was in the lead of the posse when they suddenly came upon the Cowboys' camp at the springs from less than 30 feet (9 m) behind an embankment.
+The Cowboys began firing just as Earp dismounted and thought for a moment they had shot him, but they had hit his saddle horn, instead.
 Texas Jack Vermillion, whose horse was killed, remained cool under fire and stuck close to Wyatt during the fight.
 Doc, Johnson, and McMaster fired their weapons and sought cover.
 Warren Earp was away on an errand at the time.

 Eighteen months prior, Wyatt Earp had protected Brocius against a mob ready to lynch him for killing Town Marshal Fred White, and then provided testimony that helped spare him from a murder conviction.
-Now Brocius fired at Earp with his shotgun from about 50 ft, but missed.
+Now, Brocius fired at Earp with his shotgun from about 50 ft, but missed.
 Earp returned fire over his horse using a 22-inch, 10-gauge shotgun.
 He killed Brocius with a load of buckshot to the stomach, nearly cutting him in half.
 Brocius fell into the water at the edge of the spring.

 The Cowboys fired a number of shots at the Earp party, but the lawmen's fire was so intense that those Cowboys who could, left.
 Earp's long coat was punctured by bullets on both sides.
 Another bullet struck his boot heel and his saddle horn was hit, as well, burning the saddle hide and narrowly missing Wyatt.
 Firing his pistol, Earp shot Johnny Barnes in the chest and Milt Hicks in the arm.
 Vermillion tried to retrieve his rifle wedged in the scabbard under his fallen horse, exposing himself to the Cowboys' gunfire.
 Doc Holliday helped him gain cover.
 Earp had trouble remounting his horse due to a cartridge belt that had slipped down his legs.
 He was finally able to get on his horse and retreat.
 McMaster was grazed by a bullet that cut through the straps of his field glasses.

-Earp biographer John Flood wrote that The Cowboys buried Brocius' body on the nearby ranch of Frank Patterson near the Babocomari River.
-This is close to the original McLaury ranch site about 5 miles (8 km) west of Fairbank (before the McLaurys moved to the Sulphur Springs Valley in late 1880) and is believed to have originally belonged to Frank Stilwell.
+Earp biographer John Flood wrote that the Cowboys buried Brocius' body on the nearby ranch of Frank Patterson near the Babocomari River.
+This is close to the original McLaury ranch site about 5 miles (8 km) west of Fairbank (before the McLaurys moved to the Sulphur Springs Valley in late 1880).
 Brocius's grave site has never been identified.